Finding financial freedom through future planning.

 Take a look at our advice and guidance article

 We tend to pay more attention to what’s happening now than the bigger picture.
 We can worry when investments fall in a day, forgetting that that we could see growth and recovery if we leave them for longer.
-According to our survey, 14% of those who held investments said that when they saw the stock market fall in value, they sold some or all of their investments.
+According to our survey, 1 in 5 of those asked feel nervous when markets and their investments fall in value.

 Getting to know the basics of your pension and the investments you have is a great place to start.
-Having a rainy-day fund which is easily accessible could also help you avoid the ‘bad news panic’ and making decisions you may regret later.
+It should help you avoid the ‘bad news panic’ and making decisions you may regret later.

 Watch our Pension basics video